Tolland County, Connecticut Records

 The Tolland County Courthouse was located in Tolland, Connecticut (1785-1889) and >Rockville, Connecticut (1889-1960).
 Counties were abolished officially in 1959 though their purpose had been chiefly to define county court districts.
 For genealogical research purposes, counties become necessary when using the federal census returns, since they are all cataloged by county.
 Learn More About State of Connecticut Court, Tax, Land and Probate Records.

 Please contact the each town clerk's department to confirm mailing address, hours, fees and other information before visiting or requesting information because contact information sometimes changes.
 The Town Clerk's Office DOES NOT DO RESEARCH.
-The documents are available to interested parties, barring confidential issues.
 Most staff will assist people in finding the materials, but it is up to the individual to do the research.

 All deeds, vital records, and probate records for all Connecticut towns are available to 1900 on microfilm at the Connecticut State Library or through the FHL.
 See also Connecticut Towns and Their Establishment